Pictal Health – Health history visualization service & product

 Brand and website development

-I worked with my friend and product designer Alli Berry to develop a brand system: colors, logo, typography, illustration style, social media icons and banners, business cards, and more.
-Thanks to this up-front work, I’ve been able to confidently create content and assets without having to wonder whether the colors work together.
+I worked with designer Alli Berry to develop a brand system: colors, logo, typography, illustration style, social media icons and banners, business cards, and more.
 Here is a smattering of brand elements:

-Alli also helped me style the Pictal Health website.
-To ensure my website was speaking to my intended audience (complex patients), I pulled words and concepts straight from my user research findings:
+We styled the Pictal Health website, and to ensure we were speaking to our intended audience (complex patients), I pulled words and concepts straight from my user research findings:

 And indeed, I have heard from complex patients that the website perfectly describes their situation.

-I created all of the illustrations using the Paper app on my iPad.
-It was fun.
-Alli and I wanted the illustrations to have an overlapping, almost prismatic quality, a nod to the overlapping nature of a health history (how stress overlaps with symptoms, etc.)
+I created all illustrations.
+I intended them to have an overlapping, almost prismatic quality, a nod to the overlapping nature of a health history (how stress overlaps with symptoms, etc.)

 Very early on in this journey, I started helping friends visualize their health history.
 I had some early successes: the first person I worked with, Dave, was able to get a diagnosis after decades of struggle.
-I wrote up a case study about his experience called Blood and Barbed Wire that had over 10k views on Medium and seemed to really resonate with readers.
+I wrote up a case study about his experience called Blood and Barbed Wire that had over 10k views on Medium and resonated with readers.

-Since working with Dave, I’ve helped many patient clients (over half of them paying) through a manual process in which we gather their health history, visualize it, and get them ready to use these documents in their next doctor appointment.
-I learned a lot along the way, but I mostly put this work on hold so that I could focus on the more scalable product.
+After working with Dave, I helped over 70 other clients (over half of them paying) through a manual process in which I interviewed them, created visuals for their story, and prepped them to use these in their next doctor appointment.
+I learned a lot along the way, and used these insights to feed into the more scalable product.
 Here is a sample health history timeline that I have permission to share:

 10-patient pilot with the VA